 Rose, a fortuneteller from Genoa, was once Bison’s soul mate, literally.
 After facing Bison for the first time, she discovered the two shared the same soul, his corrupt and her’s pure.
 The demented warlord briefly possessed the mystic before he moved to another body.
 Rose cannot remember what happened while Bison controlled her, but knows he is still out there no matter what others may say.
 She embraces her mysterious Soul Power, the one weapon Bison cannot command, and uses it to wield her golden scarf against the wrongs of the world.
 Entering the new fighting tournament, Rose is determined to put an end to Bison once and for all.

-make a cameo appearance in one of Chun-Li's cut-scenes.
+Yun & Yang make a cameo appearance in one of Chun-Li's cut-scenes.
 Trouble occurs in China and the two brothers were about to step in and help but Chun-Li appears and tells them that she'll handle it.
-Adon

-appears in Sagat's opening.
+Adon appears in Sagat's opening.
 Adon is wiped out by Sagat's Tiger Destruction and therefore loses the title of "King" to the man he originally won it from.
-This puts to rest Adon's whereabouts post - Street Fighter Alpha 3
+This puts to rest Adon's whereabouts following Street Fighter Alpha 3.

 Capcom never explained their decision to abandon the first character poll.